cclimcl/dash-sdk/docs/getting-started/UE-client.md

 ### 3.4 ^^Routes^^

-The routes tab allow users to set routes for the robot to follow using waypoints.
+The routes icon allow users to set routes for the robot to follow using waypoints.
 Add/remove waypoints to build your own custom routes.

 #### 3.4.1 Route Controls